NY1 —January 13, 2012

 DA: My mom was helping me a lot but now I feel independent and functional again.

 EL: Senator, she makes a lot of connections and has a lot of luck, but there is something about her that gets people inspired to help.

 DS: Darline is the living embodiment of "making your own luck."
 Everyone she meets is inspired to help her.
 The staff at HSS helped her connect so she can go to college.
 She is now enrolled in Queensborough Community College in New York.

-View the full segment at ny1.com.
+This segment originally appeared at ny1.com.